Quetzal (band): Music style

 Quetzal plays a mix of Mexican and Afro-Cuban rhythms, jazz, rhythm and blues, and rock music.
 Inspired by the Zapatistas, they incorporate fandango and san jarocho in their music.

 In 1992, Chicano rock guitarist Quetzal Flores discovered the burgeoning revival of traditional music of Veracruz called son jarocho which is born from a community fiesta called a fandango.
 Quetzal Flores described the community of fandango in the L.A. area as a necessary practice because "I think it's because as human beings we are kind of lacking this sort of connection, like these one-on-one connections in this high tech world."
 Flores incorporated san jarocho and fandango into his own music style, which is influenced by The Smiths, Ruben Blades, Stevie Wonder, and others.

-Flores’s approach to music was also influenced by the East L.A. musical scene of Mexican musica ranchera, salsa, Chicano Rock, R&B, and international popular music.
-Raised in a family of social activists, he saw music as a means to work for social justice as well as a form of creative expression.
-For the band, music expresses the ultimate struggle for dignity.
+Flores's musical approach was influenced by various genres such as Mexican musica ranchera, salsa, Chicano Rock, R&B, and international popular music, prevalent in the East L.A. musical scene.
+Coming from a family of social activists, he viewed music as a medium to strive for social justice and a way to express creativity.
+The band utilized music as a tool to convey the struggle for dignity.